tiga1231/zmlt/readme.md

+## TODO
+- init layout script
+- data files
+- readme

 # A Scalable Method for Readable Tree Layouts [[arXiv]](https://arxiv.org/abs/2305.09925)
-Compact-Initialization (RT_C)

-This repository contains implementation of the Readable Tree Layout, Compact-Initialization version (RT_C)
+This repository contains implementation of the Readable Tree Layout, with Compact-Initialization(RT_C)

 ## How to reproduce representative figure (Fig 20(b))
 1. Clone this directory: